cferdinandi/vanilla-js-guides/content/guides/state-based-ui.md

 This guide is short, focused, and made for beginners.
 Get hands-on learning and grow your portfolio building a real, working web app.

+<p><mark>🔥 <strong>Just Updated!</strong> This guide was just completely updated based on emerging trends and changes in how modern state-based UI libraries approach building sites and apps.</mark></p>

 {{<cta for="guide">}}

 <div class="padding-bottom-small">{{<pricing-link>}}</div>